 Q: What can my principal do if a parent is hostile or aggressive?

 A: It is important to immediately create a written summary of any incident in which a parent is hostile, abusive or aggressive.
 This summary should be provided to the Principal, to the Site Rep and to BFT.
 The Principal should be asked to contact Director of Schools Maggie Riddle, or the Manager of Student Services (once a new Manager is hired) if that has not already occurred.
 Depending on the circumstances a seven-day “stay away” order can be implemented.
-For more information please see the BFT FAQ on Safety on the BFT website.
+For more information please see the BFT FAQ on Safety.

 Q: What should I do if a parent has filed a complaint against me (and possibly others)?